cysouw/diathesis/text/c04_reflexive.md

 ### [ NAD | NAd ] Self-inflicting dative reflexive + accusative

-For ditransitive verbs that allow for a nominative, accusative and dative argument it is extremely common to allow for a self-inflicting reflexive pronoun in the dative [@Next a,b].
+For ditransitive verbs that allow for a nominative, accusative and dative argument it is extremely common to allow for a self-inflicting reflexive pronoun in the dative [@next a,b].
 Only an illustrative selection of verbs are listed in this section.

 :::ex
 a.
 Ich schenke ihm eine Tafel Schokolade.